Vision Screening for Children 36 to <72 Months: Recommended Practices

 This webpage provides a synopsis of the article content.
 Read the complete journal article.

-- Children That Should By-Pass Vision Screening
+- Children Who Should By-Pass Vision Screening

 - Vision Screener Training and Certification